KraXen72/BetterWatchLater/README.md

 ## Version history

+### 1.4

+- Fixed a bug where the buttons would disappear on the reordering of videos
+- Better styling for the header of the playlist
+- Fixed a bug where the buttons would disappear when sorting the list
+- Fixed a bug where the buttons would disappear when pressinde "Show unavailable videos"

 ### 1.3

 - Switched away from MutationObserver as it was not correctly reattaching to the right elements